fhswf/MLPro/doc/rtd/content/rl/env/pool/doublependulum.rst

 .. note::
  + The visualisation of the environment can be turned off by setting the visualize parameter in training/scenario initialisation to false
- + Since it is not an episodical environment, the length of the run can be set by setting the number of cycles parameter

 Prerequisites
 =============